babel/website/docs/preset-env.md

 Enable more spec compliant, but potentially slower, transformations for any plugins in this preset that support them.

 :::caution
+This option has been deprecated and will be removed in Babel 8.
 Consider migrating to the top level [`assumptions`](assumptions.md) available since Babel 7.13.
 See ["Migrating from `@babel/preset-env`'s `"loose"` and `"spec"` modes"](assumptions.md#migrating-from-babelpreset-envs-loose-and-spec-modes) for the equivalent assumptions-based configuration, ready to be copied and pasted as a starting point.
 :::

 ### `loose`